kevinolega/minimalchanges/_posts/2012-02-15-how-my-goals-changed-in-7-years.md

 Learn to sell so I can make money and meet girls.
 Target income: Php 15,000 per month.
 Actual income: Php 6,000 to Php 9,000 per month.
-Result: met Ish.
-Learned to explain well.
+Result: Learned to explain well.
 Learned to make friends from random encounters.

-Met Ish and Real Estate Sales Days.
+Real Estate Sales Days.
 Keep making six figures and save up enough to relax because working seven days a week is pretty stressful.
 Target income: Php 200,000 per month.
 Actual income: 60,000-120,000 per month.
 Result: spent everything on road trips, dates, clothes and trinkets.

 Financial Planning days.
-Sell insurance to have enough savings so I can cover my and Ish' future needs.
+Sell insurance to have enough savings so I can cover my future needs.
 Family orientation seemed to start at this point.
 Interest in savings and investments started.
 Target income: Php 60,000 per month.
 Actual income: Php 20,000 total.
 Result: couldn't sell insurance just had a couple of transactions.
 Learned to build a website and use SEO instead and got more commissions from my sales made by my boss through the website.

 Call Center Training Days.
 Help older brother.
 Enjoy helping others find work.
 Apply leanings from previous companies best practices.
 Learn to teach.
-Enjoy time with Ish.
 Target income: Php 50,000 per month.
 Actual income: Php 26,000 per month.
 Result: learned that I enjoyed teaching people and helping people look for work.
 Didn't make a lot of money but was pretty comfortable.
 Learned to get results by not always following instructions and experimenting.